Subject delivery

 Timing and format

-• All subjects in the Melbourne Law Masters program are quota restricted, with class sizes between 20 and 30 students.
+• All subjects in the Melbourne Law Masters program are quota restricted, with class sizes typically between 20 and 30 students.

 Intensive subjects